 What is retargeting?

-So, when they visit other pages, they will see the advertisement for the product they liked.
-This implies “chasing” the user who was about to buy on a website, so they make the purchase after.
+For retargeting to work, a cookie is used in the browser of a user who has visited a certain web page.
+This way, when they visit other websites, they will find the advertisement for the product that interested them.
+In other words, this term implies “chasing” the user who was about to buy on a page to make the purchase later.

 Pixels and retargeting